How to Soften Brown Sugar in One Minute

 Based on a video by Jerry James Stone.

-Slow alternative: if you've got a couple of days, drop a fresh slice of bread directly into the container with the sugar and seal it.
-The bread quietly transfers moisture to the sugar over two to three days.
-The bread won't mold.
-To stop the problem from coming back, store brown sugar in an airtight container with a slice of bread for the long haul.
+If you have a day or two instead of a minute, drop a fresh slice of bread directly into the container with the hard brown sugar and seal it.
+The bread quietly transfers moisture to the sugar over 2-3 days and softens it without any heat.
+To keep brown sugar from going hard again, store it in an airtight container with a bread slice or a terracotta brown sugar saver.
+Credit to Jerry James Stone for the source video.

 Step-by-Step Guide